MladenLo/react_app_without_redux/README.md

 REACT APP WITHOUT REDUX - this is very simple project that is similar to blog websites.
 Application fetch data from https://jsonplaceholder.typicode.com/.

-This application is will be followed by same application that will use Redux.
+This application will be followed by same application that will use Redux.
 You are free to copy, change or whatever you want to do.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).